JustSift/ReSift/docs/introduction/tutorial-resift-rentals.md

 export default App;
 ```

 Refresh the page now and you'll see the genres data load after a second.
 Wait, that's not a great user experience having to wait for the data to come without know what's happening.
 We should indicate to our user that the data is loading.

+#### Show Fetch Status

 To achieve this, we'll use the `status` we got from `useFetch()` and a helper function from ReSift call `isLoading`.
 And we can display the Material UI spinner called `CircularProgress` during the loading state.
 Let's import `isLoading` and `CircularProgress`:

 ```js